SbuKhoza/hotelv5/README.md

-# Steady Hotel Management System
+# Steady Hotel Admin Management System

 ## Overview
 Steady Hotel Management System is a comprehensive web application designed for hotel administrators to efficiently manage accommodations, bookings, users, and gain insights through a detailed dashboard.
 Built with React and Firebase, this system provides a user-friendly interface to handle various aspects of hotel management.